(Wrote this one so long ago that I only vaguely remember doing so.)

 “Got the communiqué a few hours ago.
 They think we’re wasting our time out here.
 They didn’t quite say it in those terms, exactly, but that was the gist of it.
 They want to cut their losses and bring us home.
 Call the whole thing off.”

 Beckett remained silent for a few moments, absorbing the reality of what he was hearing.
 “Shit.”
-He shook his head incredulously.
+He shook his head.
 “I should have known.
 Soon as they get a Republican in office they start slashing our budget all to hell.
 When are we shipping out?”

-Taggart knocked back the remaining contents of his glass and stared at Beckett defiantly.
+Taggart knocked back the remaining contents of his glass.
 “I’m not leaving.”

-The engineer laughed uneasily.
+The engineer laughed, a little uneasily.
 “What the hell are you talking about, John?”

 “You heard me.
 I’m.
 Not.
 Leaving.”